Tagalog Spanish Loanword Detector

 Each detected word is reported with its Spanish source and how often it appears, so you can see how heavily a passage leans on Spanish-derived vocabulary.

-Because Tagalog absorbed Spanish so thoroughly, a high count here is completely normal — these words are full members of the language, not foreign intrusions.
+Because Tagalog absorbed Spanish so thoroughly, these words are full members of the language, not foreign intrusions.
 Use the tool to study borrowing patterns, build vocabulary lists, or trace the Spanish roots of words you use every day.
-The dictionary focuses on common, well-attested loans, so rarer or very modern borrowings may not appear.
+The dictionary focuses on common, well-attested loans — rarer or very recent borrowings may not appear, and nothing you paste is uploaded.